shadow7412/Shadow-Reader/README.md

 Google Takeout
 * Allow people to import from this service.
 This will make the transition from Google to Shadow easy.

+Mobile
+* Yes.
+But perhaps a bit later.